 That’s where Chicago’s Stephen Harper Mills stepped in.
 In 1907 his Mills Novelty Company began manufacturing his machines.
 These games featured additional fruit symbols and also featured black bar icons that are even still seen today.
 These “Bell-Fruit-Gum machines” initially awarded winners with chewing gum as a way to get around restrictions on some of the recent bans on gambling.
 However, savvy bar owners would often simply pay winners in cash.

 Those gum payouts are believed to be a unique part of slot machine history.
-Many experts believe the symbol was actually originally a piece of chewing gum from the Mills Novelty Company.
+Many experts believe the symbol was originally a piece of chewing gum from the Mills Novelty Company.
 But when those gum payouts went away, the logo was changed into the bar logo still seen on some modern slots.

 Slot machines continued to flourish up to 1910 and Mills helped locate them in locations around the country.
 However, the burgeoning industry faced some headwinds.
 Government officials sought to regulate and in some cases outright ban, slot machines and other forms of casino gaming as well.
 Despite those efforts, gamblers continued to embrace slots – whether legal or not.